All Episodes

 This is from the Seattle Times.

-Republican lawmakers are protesting a proposal by Governor Christine Grigori, and I hope I'm pronouncing it, I don't know how to pronounce it.
+I hope I'm pronouncing it, I don't know how to pronounce it.

-I've not heard her name pronounced, as you know, I'm deaf.
+I've not heard her name pronounced as you know, I'm deaf.

-Uh, and Democrat lawmakers to expand state-funded health coverage for children of illegal immigrants.
+And Democrat lawmakers to expand state-funded health coverage for children of illegal immigrants.

 Representative Bill Hinkle, ranking Republican on the House Health Care and Wellness Committee in the state of Washington, said they're not even citizens.